Knife Maker's Mark for Jay Fisher Knives

 • "You can buy any old sheath kit from one of those leather companies, and stitch it together yourself."

-Probably the best one is the boutique shop knife company who makes tactical combat knives, and has a list of sheath makers that they recommend after you buy one of their sheath-less knives...
+Probably the best one is the boutique shop combat knife company who makes tactical combat knives, and has a list of sheath makers that they recommend after you buy one of their sheath-less knives...

 Page Topics